-Grab yourself BeatsX wireless in-ear headphones for $97 with $30 Apple Music credit
+Grab yourself BeatsX wireless in-ear headphones for $100

 - Take calls, control your music and activate Siri with RemoteTalk

 Only the gray pair is available at the lowest price, though some of the other options are discounted by other amounts as well.
-As an added bonus each set of headphones should come with a $30 code which is good for 3-months of Apple Music.
 If you're looking for a great set of headphones for an even better price, you won't want to miss out on this deal.

 For more great deals be sure to check out our friends at Thrifter now!